 1. Secure Attachment Style

 When caring is good enough, Your child will sense you are available and responsive, this leads to a sense of trust and security.
 They will view the world and as safe and develop a “good internal working model”.

 - When something happens my parent knows what to do and soothes me, I am safe and I know how to soothe myself,

 - My parent understands me, I am worthwhile/wanted, I am capable and I am lovable.

 2. Insecure Attachment Styles

-When caring is not good enough, ( it is not your fault, perhaps, there is trauma, low mood, and difficult life experiences, your attachment style and not good enough parenting from your parents.
+When caring is not good enough, ( it is not your fault, but there may be trauma, low mood, and difficult life experiences, unhelpful modelling from your parents.

 - When things happen, my parent shouts, my parent does not know what to do.
 I don’t feel better, I can’t help myself feel better

 - My parent is frightened, I am frightened too, is it my fault, am I bad?

 There are three types of Insecure Attachment Styles:

 - Avoidant – the child actively seeks to meet his/her own needs.

 - Ambivalent – will seek support but not know what to do with it.

 - Disorganised – the child will be unpredictable, exhibiting difficult to understand and distressed behaviours.